mancsedmon29/The-Complete-2024-Web-Development-Bootcamp/README.md

 - Understand the difference between native CSS tooling and external frameworks.
 - Learn to install the Bootstrap framework into your website.
 - Understand the Bootstrap 12-column layout system.
-- Learn to use Bootstrap components such as buttons, carousels, cards and navigation bars.
+- Learn to use Bootstrap components such as buttons, carousels, cards, and navigation bars.
 - Accessing and incorporating designer icons from Bootstrap.
 - Find and use bootstrap code snippets, examples, and pre-built templates to quickly create beautiful mobile-first websites.